 Do you know what the national flag of Scotland looks like?
 Are you sure?

-Although the Saltire (pictured left) is the official Scottish flag, if you had something a bit different in mind, you could still be on the right track because there's also an 'unofficial' Scottish flag which is the 'Lion Rampant'.
+The Saltire is the official Scottish flag, but if you had something a bit different in mind, you could still be on the right track because there's also an 'unofficial' Scottish flag which is the 'Lion Rampant'.

-The reason for the confusion above, lies in the fact that Scotland actually has two flags, but only one of them is recognized as Scotlands' offical national flag - and that's the Saltire.
+So although Scotland actually has two flags, only one of them is recognized as Scotlands' offical national flag - and that's the Saltire.

 The actual word 'Saltire' means 'a cross with diagonal bars of equal length' and the national flag of Scotland is made up of a white saltire (aka St. Andrews' Cross) on a blue background.
 First hoisted in 1512, it's believed to be one of the oldest flags in the world still in use today.